-4. Consider the pros and cons of collection for preservation, as compared with preservation-in-place include exporting a key custodian's email account as an Outlook PST32 file or making a copy of the data on a client's cell phone.
+4. Consider the pros and cons of collection for preservation, as compared with preservation-in-place

+In small cases, proportionality must play an important role in determining the reasonable scope of preservation and avoiding the potential costs associated with some forms of collection.
+In some cases, early collection of ESI may be the appropriate preservation strategy.
+Collection efforts might include exporting a key custodian's email account as an Outlook PST32 file or making a copy of the data on a client's cell phone.
 Collection for preservation is an important strategy if counsel cannot be sure that the client will undertake appropriate preservation measures, or where the only source of information is a device with some risk of loss or destruction.